Laws in Queensland protect workers in order to provide a safe working environment for every employee. Despite this, things can still go wrong.

 If you have sustained a permanent disability, you may be entitled to lump sum for the disability sustained.
 If the disability you have suffered occurred as a result of the fault or responsibility of your employer or another person, you may also be able to make a common law negligence claim.

 We understand that it can be difficult to deal with financial concerns and your legal rights while hospitalised or in pain.
 Brisbane Lawyers can help you obtain fair claim or damages where possible.

 We believe every person has the right to have legal representation, which is why we charge no fees until the successful conclusion of your claim.
 We pay all the outlay costs, including medical and investigation reports until your claim is over.
 No Win, No Fee.

 Time limits apply.
-Don’t hesitate and speak to one of our lawyers today on 07 3188 5800 or contact us online.
+Don’t hesitate and speak to one of our lawyers today on (07) 3422 4302 or 1300 MY LAWYER or contact us online.